IBAX-io/documentation/docs/reference/json-rpc.md

     - **lang** - *String* - [Omitempty](#omitempty) -

-        This field specifies the multilingual resource code or localization, e.g. *en, zh*.
+        This field specifies the multilingual resource code or localization, e.g. *en, de*.
 If the specified multilingual resource is not found, e.g. *en-US*, then search in the Multilingual Resources group, **default**: **en**.

 **Return Value**